Count Kálnoky's Transylvanian Guesthouses

 The guestrooms are furnished exclusively with antique Transylvanian furniture, including most of the textiles.
 All rooms have double beds with woolen and duvet covers.
 In order to create an atmosphere of peace and tranquility, the rooms do not have television or radio; instead, you will find plenty of interesting books on the shelves.
 Each room has an electric kettle, with tea and coffee provided.

-A stay at the guesthouses has kindly been described as an Agatha Christie novel come to life.
-Guests are welcomed on arrival with our local Transylvanian brandy and pastries before being shown to their rooms.
-Common meals in the evenings are sometimes compared to a continuous dinner party with a constant reshuffling of guests.
-Besides the drawing room and wine cellar in the main house, there is also a billiard room and a sauna within the lower houses.
+Upon arrival, guests are welcomed with our Transylvanian brandy and home made pastries in the common drawing room, before being shown to their rooms in the cottages.
+In the evenings, everyone meets in the main house's wine cellar for what has been described as a continuous dinner party with changing guests.
+In the warmer season, pre-dinner drinks are being served at around 7PM in the Stone Pub down the road.
+There is also a billiard room and a sauna within the lower houses.
 All gardens have comfortable deck-chairs and arbours with benches and tables.
-Transfers, guided activities and meals are all available.
-Laundering is taken care of for a small charge.
+Transfers, guided activities and meals are available.
+Laundering is taken care of for a small fee.
 The rooms are equipped with kettles for making your own tea and coffee, and bottled mineral water is provided.
-We offer local produce and crafts to buy at the crafts shop.
-There are only two other small shops in the village, a local pub and no restaurant.
-The newly restored renaissance manor of the Kálnoky's and its park are worth a visit and a stroll.
+We offer local produce and crafts to buy at the shop.
+The museum in the newly restored renaissance manor of the Kálnoky's and its park are open to our guests.

 Children are very welcome and the guesthouses are suitable for all ages.

-We believe that to discover Transylvania, its countryside and its people you must experience them.
-You will find live history in unspoiled villages and impressive fortified churches unique to Transylvania.
-In addition, horse riding is available at our nearby stables at Sepsiköröspatak / Valea Crisului.
-A choice of nature-bound activities will make you get back in touch with genuine natural environment.
-Our location at Miklósvár / Miclosoara is ideally situated to venture into three of the most defining regions of Transylvania: The Saxon Land, the Szekler Land and the Carpathian foothills.
-We offer a number of cultural and nature excursions, one taking place every day of the week on a set schedule.
+'All Inclusive' - guests discover Transylvania by experiencing its countryside and its people.
+History is alive in unspoiled villages with impressive fortified churches unique to Transylvania.
+Traditional crafts are still being passed down from generation to generation.
+Nature-bound activities, including bear-watching from a hide in the evening, will get you back in touch with genuine natural environment.
+The location at Miklósvár / Miclosoara is ideally situated to venture into three of the most defining regions of Transylvania: The Saxon Land, the Szekler Land and the Carpathian foothills.
+We offer a number of cultural and natural excursions, one taking place every day of the week on a set schedule.
+In addition, we offer horse-riding treks for the experienced, or lessons for beginners at our nearby stables.
+The museum in the newly restored renaissance manor is open to our guests and you can even dive into the clear water of its decorative pond in the summer heat.

 Food & Drinks